 Those looking to min/max can be forward thinkers, but many of the buffs that make certain characters appealing don’t show up for 8 to 10 months.
 It’s difficult to say if anybody reading this will still be playing at that point, myself included.
 Consider how long you anticipate yourself playing and adjust your choice accordingly.

 FGO has a slightly different approach to leveling in that fighting with a servant only improves their bond.
 Experience is earned by fusing servants with exp cards dropped from enemies, and matching the servant card with the right exp card type provides additional bonuses.
-With plenty of inventory space to go around it doesn’t hurt to have a bunch of exp cards on hand should you come across a new servant down the road.
+As your servants ascend to the higher levels they will require more EXP cards to hit the next cap so it is beneficial to start stock piling some in your inventory and second archive.

-If you’re satisfied with your stash, sell the 3* exp cards for mana prisms, currency used to redeem soon tickets and other servant improving materials.
-You can boost HP by up to 990, so there’s plenty of farming to be done before a particular servant is truly maxed out.
+If you’re satisfied with your stash, sell the 3* exp cards for mana prisms, currency used to redeem summon tickets and other servant improving materials.
+You can boost attack and HP by up to 990 so there’s plenty of farming to be done before a particular servant is truly maxed out.

 With the current newcomer event lowering the energy cost of daily quest by 50% it really doesn’t make sense to do anything else at the moment for min/maxers.
 Aside from acquiring exp cards and cash to fuse said cards each run of the highest difficulty also awards roughly 15,000 exp.
 Having such a burst of exp out helps to quickly raise master levels, which increases the stored energy cap as well as maximum deck cost.
 Thankfully FGO allows you to keep the energy refunded for leveling up hence the 460 stored energy seen in the screenshot above.